 - Improve SNAP benefit adequacy to help SNAP participants meet their household's dietary, cultural, and other food needs: H.R.
-4077 (Rep. Adams) / S. 2192 (Sen. Gillibrand), Closing the Meal Gap Act. - Increase equitable access to SNAP for critical populations: - Repeal the three-month time limit on SNAP for certain working age adults who face discrimination and other barriers to consistent employment: H.R.
-1753 (Rep. Lee), Improve Access to Nutrition Act. - Equalize SNAP access for low-income college students: H.R.
-1919 (Rep. Gomez) / S. 2515 (Sen. Gillibrand), Enhanced Access to SNAP Act (EATS Act). - Reverse the racially discriminatory policy of prohibiting SNAP to immigrants by repealing the five year bar for SNAP, TANF, and Medicaid: H.R.
-5227 (Rep. Jayapal) / S. 4311 (Sen. Hirono), LIFT the BAR Act. - Make permanent proven efficiencies provided during the pandemic to streamline SNAP access and administration: reductions in interviews and client reporting requirements, allow telephonic signatures without requiring state request, elimination of mid-certification period reports, standardization of same-day card issuance, and streamlined verification. - Improve Disaster SNAP: permanently allow remote interview options so that the program can be more responsive to ensure benefits are easy to access during natural disasters (e.g. droughts and wildfires) as well as prolonged crises such as pandemics. - Limit overpayment claims to a look-back period of only one year and raise the threshold for which states can pursue claims.
+3037 (Rep. Adams)/S. 1336 (Sen. Gillibrand), Closing the Meal Gap Act. - Increase equitable access to SNAP for critical populations: - Repeal the three-month time limit on SNAP for certain working age adults who face discrimination and other barriers to consistent employment: H.R.

+1510 (Rep. Lee)/ S. 2435 (Sen. Welch), Improve Access to Nutrition Act. - Equalize SNAP access for low-income college students: H.R.
+3183 (Rep. Gomez) / S. 1488 (Sen. Gillibrand), Enhanced Access to SNAP Act (EATS Act). - Reverse the racially discriminatory policy of prohibiting SNAP to immigrants by repealing the five year bar for SNAP, TANF, and Medicaid: H.R.
+4170 (Rep. Jayapal)/ S. 2038 (Sen. Hirono), LIFT the BAR Act. - Repeal the lifetime ban on individuals with a past felony drug conviction from receiving SNAP in the RESTORE Act H.R.
+3479 (Rep. Cohen) /S.1753 (Sen. Booker)

-- Expand the accessibility of using SNAP to purchase hot and prepared food and meals: H.R.
-6338 (Rep. Rush), the SNAP PLUS Act.
-This will increase accessibility to nutritious meals for people who have limited food preparation space or physical ability. - Create a national Technical Assistance Center supporting states and vendors to expand the Restaurant Meals Program, and allow SNAP application assistance to include restaurants participating in RMP.
+- Make permanent proven efficiencies provided during the pandemic to streamline SNAP access and administration: reductions in interviews and client reporting requirements, allow telephonic signatures without requiring state request, elimination of mid-certification period reports, standardization of same-day card issuance, and streamlined verification. - Improve Disaster SNAP: permanently allow remote interview options so that the program can be more responsive to ensure benefits are easy to access during natural disasters (e.g. droughts and wildfires) as well as prolonged crises such as pandemics. - Limit overpayment claims to a look-back period of only one year and raise the threshold for which states can pursue claims. - Expand the accessibility of using SNAP to purchase hot and prepared food and meals: H.R.
+3519 (Rep. Meng) / S. 2258 (Sen. Bennet), the Hot Foods Act.
+This will increase accessibility to nutritious meals for people who have limited food preparation space or physical ability. - Create a national Technical Assistance Center supporting states and vendors to expand the Restaurant Meals Program and allow SNAP application assistance to include restaurants participating in RMP.